 \subsection{Entanglement of converted two-mode Gaussian state}

-The TMSV state is an entangled state that is conventionally exploited in continuous-variable quantum information processing.
-It is generated by using two single-mode squeezed vacuum states and a 50:50 beam splitter \cite{Kim2002} or by using a spontaneous parametric down-conversion crystal \cite{Burnham1970,Takeoka2015}.
-A TMSV state can be written in the photon number basis as follows:
+A TMSV state is a conventional entangled state in continuous-variable quantum information processing.
+It can be generated by injecting two single-mode squeezed vacuum states into a 50:50 beam splitter \cite{Kim2002} or by using a spontaneous parametric down-conversion process \cite{Burnham1970,Takeoka2015}.
+The TMSV state can be written with the photon number basis as follows:

-where $N_{S}$ is the mean photon number of each mode, and the subscripts $S$ and $I$ under the ket vectors denote the signal and idler modes of the TMSV state.
-As shown in Fig.~\ref{FigSys} (a), we analyze the quantum state obtained after converting from an optical to a microwave frequency in the signal mode of the TMSV state.
-Since thermal noise is produced by the electro-optomechanical system during the conversion, the CTMG state is not a pure state but still in Gaussian regime.
+where $N_{S}$ is the mean photon number of each mode, and the subscript $S$(or $I$) denotes the signal(or idler) mode of the TMSV state.
+As shown in Fig.~\ref{FigSys}(a), we analyze the quantum state obtained after converting from an optical to a microwave frequency in the signal mode of the TMSV state.
+Since thermal noise is produced by the electro-optomechanical system during the conversion, the output state is not a pure state but still in Gaussian regime.
 We call it a converted two-mode Gaussian(CTMG) state which is given by the covariance matrix(CM) \cite{Vidal2002,Adesso2005} with $2\times 2$ block matrices A, B, and C as

-Entanglement of the two-mode Gaussian state can be quantified by using various methods, such as the logarithmic negativity(LN) \cite{Audenaert2003}, quantum discord \cite{Ollivier2001,Henderson2001}, and the entanglement of formation \cite{Bennett1996}.
-Here, we quantify entanglement by using the LN for a two-mode Gaussian state \cite{Vidal2002,Adesso2005}.
-To quantify entanglement, we first determine the covariance matrix(CM) of our system.
-Here, we consider a TMSV state with a thermal bath, where their first-order moments are zero.
-The element of CM can be obtained from